 Telephone: (01482) 394747

-You may be eligible for a reduction in your council tax if you are on a low income, and can apply for council tax benefit online (opens in new window).
+You may be eligible for a reduction in your council tax if you are on a low income, and can apply for council tax support online:

 If after trying everything, repossession is inevitable, consider trying to sell the home yourself, you may get a higher price.
 Your lender must try to get the best price it can, but as lenders often sell properties at auction, this may result in a lower price than would fetch on the open market.